pdf-raku/Font-FreeType-raku/docs/Font/FreeType/Face.md

 If there was an error loading the glyph, then the glyph's, `stat` method will return non-zero and the `error` method will return an exception object.

+### forall-char-images($text, &code)

+    $face.forall-char-imagess: "Raku", -> Font::FreeType::GlyphImage $glyph-image { ... }

+Iterates through all the characters in the text, and passes the corresponding [Font::FreeType::GlyphImage](https://pdf-raku.github.io/Font-FreeType-raku/Font/FreeType/GlyphImage) object for each of them in turn.
+Glyphs which don't correspond to Unicode characters are ignored.

+Each time your callback code is called, a object is passed for the current glyph.

+If there was an error loading the glyph image, then the glyph-image's, `stat` method will return non-zero and the `error` method will return an exception object.

+If `$text` is ommitted, all Unicode mapped characters in the font are iterated.

+### forall-glyph-images()

+    $face.forall-glyph-images: -> Font::FreeType::GlyphImage $glyph-image { ... }

+Similar to `forall-glyphs`, except that detachable [Font::FreeType::GlyphImage](https://pdf-raku.github.io/Font-FreeType-raku/Font/FreeType/GlyphImage) are returned

+If there was an error loading the glyph, then the glyph-images's, `stat` method will return non-zero and the `error` method will return an exception object.

 ### has-glyph-names()

 True if individual glyphs have names.
 If so, the names can be retrieved with the `name()` method on [Font::FreeType::Glyph](https://pdf-raku.github.io/Font-FreeType-raku/Font/FreeType/Glyph) objects.